 Boston is a tiny town located in the state of Indiana.
 With a population of 148 people and just one neighborhood, Boston is the 474th largest community in Indiana.
-Much of the housing stock in Boston was built prior to World War II, making it one of the older and more historic towns in the country.
+Boston has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Boston is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Boston is a town of service providers, sales and office workers, and managers.
 There are especially a lot of people living in Boston who work in food service (21.15%), healthcare suport services (17.31%), and management occupations (11.54%).

-Overall, Boston’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Boston’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Boston is worth considering.

-Boston is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Boston doesn't have a public transportation system that people use for their commute.

 The per capita income in Boston in 2022 was $18,749, which is low income relative to Indiana and the nation.
 This equates to an annual income of $74,996 for a family of four.
 However, Boston contains both very wealthy and poor people as well.
 Boston also has one of the higher rates of people living in poverty in the nation, with 36.99% of its population below the federal poverty line.